qantik/qantik.github.io/index.md

 undergraduate education in computer science and communication systems we learnt about landmark inventions and innovations, that led to the connected world we live in.
 Upon looking into the data, we quickly found these inventions in the citations graph.
-For example Stephen Wozniak’s Microcomputer for use with video display (#4136359), which led to the famous Apple II computer, or the PageRank algorithm (#6285999), which lies at the foundation of Google's rise to power.
+For example Stephen Wozniak’s [Microcomputer for use with video display](https://www.google.com/patents/US4136359), which led to the famous Apple II computer, or the [PageRank](https://www.google.com/patents/US6285999) algorithm, which lies at the foundation of Google's rise to power.

 These findings led us to the question around which this project evolves, which is: